Sitanshuu/DevTinder/homework.md

 - Create POST /signup API to add data to the database
 - Push some documents using API Calls from postman
 - Handle some errors using try & catch block

+# Lecture-7 (Diving Into API's)
+# ------------------------------

+- Difference between javascript object VS JSON
+- Add express.json() middleware to your application
+- User.findOne() with duplicate values in the database
+- API - POST /signup - add user to the database
+- API - GET /user - get user based on their emailId
+- API - GET /feed - get all users from the database
+- API - DELETE /user - delete user based on their _id
+- API - PATCH /user - update user based on their _id
+- API - PATCH /user - update user based on their emailId
+- Explore the mongoose documentation for Models
+- Explore options parameter in Model.findOneAndUpdate()